smhillin/kafka_essentials/simple_kafka_streaming.md

 encoded as a string.

-## Process tht input with Kafka streams
+## Process the input with Kafka streams

 We will run the WordCount demo application, which is included in Apache Kafka.
 It implements the WordCount algorithm, which computes a word occurrence histogram